This easy lemon curd recipe is the perfect proof that homemade beats store bought every time!

 For me, the perfect balance is 25ml of lemon juice per egg.
-Previously, when I’ve used less lemon juice than this, the flavour of the lemon curd is too eggy.
-Obviously, not what we want.
+Previously, when I’d used less lemon juice than this, the flavour of the lemon curd was too eggy.
+Obviously, it's not what we want.

 Equally, whenever I’ve used a greater ratio of lemon juice, the consistency of the lemon curd is too thin.
 With a ratio of 25ml to every egg (150ml to 6 eggs in the case of this recipe), we end up with perfectly creamy, luscious lemon curd.

 HOW DO YOU KNOW WHEN LEMON CURD IS DONE?